 Cameron Chapman is a web designer, graphic designer, and freelance writer based in Northern Vermont.
 She writes for a number of blogs and is currently working on a variety of fictional works, including three novels.

 Vailancio Rodrigues, born and currently living in scenic beauty of Goa, spent most of his childhood in art and creativity.
 At present a College student doing his studies in Science and Computers, like to try and do different thing at every moment.
-Also an emerging webmaster – Tiny Goa and author of Technology Tips124, which provides reviews, tips and tricks for various gadgets.
+Also an emerging webmaster – Tiny Goa123 and author of Technology Tips124, which provides reviews, tips and tricks for various gadgets.